roberto-casula/checkJSON/README.md

  - explore complex array (with object).

 **Promise for the next versions:**
+ - fixed length, minimal length and maximal legth for the Array type.
  - array with in array, aka matrix, should be described in the schema and explored.
  - provide a way to describe a multi typed array (needed?)